Starblo/Parallel-and-Distributed-Computing/lab2-skel/REPORT.md

 - `ExecutorServiceSort.java`

-We implement a fixed thread pool with daemon workers to ensure the JVM exits cleanly after measurements, stop parallel recursion when the depth limit $d=\lfloor\log_2 Thread\rfloor$ is reached.
-This keeps the merge logic identical to the sequential version and prevents task explosion.
+We implement a fixed thread pool with daemon workers to ensure the JVM exits cleanly after measurements.

 ## Task 4: ForkJoinPoolSort